 The Environmental Board meets every fourth Monday of the month at Town Hall.

 IT'S EASY BEING GREEN

-Thanks in part to the Carbondale Green Team*, Dandelion Day is a GREEN event, meaning the food vendors are required to use compostable and recyclable servingware, trash is sorted on site, reusable shopping bags are encouraged and every effort is made to reduce waste going to the landfill.
+Thanks to the Carbondale Green Team* and Evergreen Events, Dandelion Day is super GREEN, meaning the food vendors are required to use compostable and recyclable servingware, trash is sorted on site, reusable shopping bags are encouraged and every effort is made to reduce waste going to the landfill.